nick-The-One/python_course/0n+1_oop_pt2.md

 * Attributes are variables, bound to class namespace (class namespace is created by `class` keyword and includes everything inside class, but outside its methods — those are separate namespaces)

   * Class attributes — attributes that are declared directly in class namespace.
-Will be shared between instances.
-Usually used to store class state, constants or defaults — instances count, for example **show**
+Will be shared between instances. **ask** Usually used to store class state, constants or defaults — instances count, for example **show with different strings AND with re-creating same instance**

     ```python
     class TestC: